 - United States Civil War Museum

-The department also has an active History Club to take part in activities and field trips to historical sites, as well as Washington, D.C. and Philadelphia.
+The department also has an active History Club to take part in activities and field trips to historical sites, as well as Washington, D.C., and Philadelphia.
 The student-run organization also connects with alumni, allowing you to learn about careers through lectures, workshops, and shared experiences.
 We also have an active chapter of Pi Alpha Theta, the National History Honor Society, for those who qualify.

-Course work for History B.A.
+Course work for History BA

 In addition to general education requirements, this major requires a solid core in history courses with many opportunities to pursue personal interests through history electives.
 The history major provides great flexibility that allows you to pair your history degree with one or two minors to broaden your skills and get an edge when looking for employment or applying to graduate school.
 This degree includes 42-45 credits in free electives.